 They pair perfectly with our homemade crescent rolls – which also can be made of time.

 The hardest thing about this recipe is making the crepes themselves.
 I learned to make crepes from watching my Dad.
 He would make the crepes, and Mom would assemble the sausage crepes.
 If your parents didn’t make crepes, A Fanciful Twist shows you how to make crepes, complete with pictures.
 It really is simpler than it seems.
 I promise!
+(Most grocery stores sell premade crepes if you prefer to go that route.)

-Here is our recipe for delicious sausage filled crepes.
+Here is our delicious sausage crepes recipe.

 For the basic crepes…